SohamYalamanchili/StatisticalAnalysiswithPythonandR/README.md

 - R (base R, tidyverse)

 ## Files
-- `analysis_python.ipynb` – Statistical analysis and visualizations in Python
+- `FinalAnalysis.ipynb` – Statistical analysis and visualizations in Python
-- `analysis_r.R` – Equivalent analysis implemented in R

 ## Notes
 This project was completed as part of a Coursera course and is shared here for learning and demonstration purposes.